wikimatze/vimfiles/mappings.md

 - `d-Shift-g` ... delete all lines below the actual line of the cursors
 - `==` ... indent the actual line
 - `=G` ... format the whole file
-- `"f3Y` ... yanking the next three lines in register f
-- `"fp` ... paste the contents of register f
 - `J` ... join two lines
 - `gJ` ... join lines without whitespace
 - `gf` ... open the file which is under the cursor